php-fig/fig-standards/bylaws/001-voting-protocol.md

 Voting Protocol
 ===============

-1. Only voting members and FIG secretaries may initiate a call for votes on a measure.
+1. Only voting members and FIG Secretaries may initiate a call for votes on a measure.

 2. Only voting members may vote on a measure.